mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Cost accounting is unreliable

 Sia reports spending through both its [`renter` APIs](https://github.com/NebulousLabs/Sia/blob/master/doc/API.md#renter) and its [`wallet` APIs](https://github.com/NebulousLabs/Sia/blob/master/doc/API.md#wallet).
-Unfortunately, these two APIs give figures that [contradict one another](https://github.com/NebulousLabs/Sia/issues/2772).
+Unfortunately, these two APIs [contradict each other](https://github.com/NebulousLabs/Sia/issues/2772).
+The amount of money the `renter` APIs report in contracts is less than the amount that the `wallet` APIs report as deducted from the Sia wallet.
+For the purposes of these tests, I treated the `wallet` API as the ground truth for spending.

-Sia also reports metrics that are logically impossible.
+Sia also reports spending metrics that are logically impossible.
 In each of the tests, Sia's accounting showed increases and *decreases* in total storage spending over time.
 Decreases in total storage spending shouldn't be possible, because when Sia spends money on a storage contract, that money is spent and can't go down.
 This is [a bug](https://github.com/NebulousLabs/Sia/issues/2768).

 ### Cost estimates are wildly inaccurate